-Research however have discovered that 70% of this business ended up with failures rather than success due to weakness in management (Mohd Zulkifli Che Omar, et al 2015).
+Research have discovered that 70% of these new set up businesses ended up with failures rather than success due to weakness in management (Mohd Zulkifli Che Omar, et al 2015).
 Managerial behaviours that can be linked to business crisis have to be studied and this phenomenon normally brought negative impact to business activities.
 Perhaps by practicing Islamic business ethics in management is rather a pressing matter.
 Proactive action demands an alternative solution to overcome the problems.